kpilszak/spring-social-facebook/README.md

 ## General info
 This project is a Spring application.
-The main purpose is to develop a facebook app with the help of Spring-Social.
+The main purpose is to develop a facebook app with the help of Spring Social.

 ## Technologies
 Project is created with: